-Superdream creative director Steve recently wrote about the power of viral marketing.
+Superdream creative director Steve recently wrote about (link: https://www.superdream.co.uk/the-power-of-viral-marketing/ text: the power of viral marketing).
 Here Steve gives us his top 5 viral marketing campaign examples.

-In 2012, to launch the TNT TV network in Belgium, a big red button was placed in the middle of a quiet Belgian square with a sign reading “Push to Add Drama.”
+In 2012, to launch the (link: http://www.tntdrama.com/ text: TNT TV) network in Belgium, a big red button was placed in the middle of a quiet Belgian square with a sign reading “Push to Add Drama.”
 When the button is pushed, drama ensues and it is a sight to see.

 Entitled, ‘A Dramatic Surprise On A Quiet Square’ this Belgian viral went absolutely ballistic, racking up over 23 million views in under a week, and according to Unruly Media’s Viral Video Chart is the second most-shared ad of all time, second only to Volkswagen’s 2011 Super Bowl ad, ’The Force’.
 (You remember… the kid… in the Darth Vader outfit???)

 The ad was also shared over 3 million times during that week.
 Check it out…

 Right.
 You want stunts?
 We got stunts!
 Also in 2012, after flying to an altitude of 39,045 meters (128,100 feet) in a helium-filled balloon, under the banner of Red Bull Stratos.
 Felix Baumgartner completed a record breaking jump from the edge of space.
 Exactly 65 years after his American compatriot, Chuck Yeager, first broke the sound barrier flying in an experimental rocket-powered airplane.